 Last Friday my life changed drastically.
 For the previous 8.5 years I worked full time at my day job as a lactation consultant for Ameda Breastfeeding Products.
-In that role, I spent many hours on the phone talking to mothers about pumping and breastfeeding.
+In that role, I spent many hours on the phone It's the dawn of a new daytalking to mothers about pumping and breastfeeding.

 In 2008, I thought I might have to leave when Ameda was bought by Evenflo, a U.S. juvenile products manufacturer whose marketing practices at that time were in violation of the International Code of Marketing of Breast-Milk Substitutes, also known as the WHO or International Code.
 This Code was created by the World Health Organization to protect breastfeeding from commercial influences by restricting the marketing of infant formula and feeding bottles.
 In the U.S. adhering to this Code is strictly voluntary and baby bottles were the founding product in Evenflo’s line.